ali7naseh/ali7naseh.github.io/_pages/about.md

 <div class="collab-box">
   🤝 <strong>Open to Collaboration</strong><br>
   Curious about how to break generative models?
 Me too.
-I'm happy to chat, brainstorm, or collaborate on new ideas around **LLM and multimodal model vulnerabilities**.
+I'm happy to chat, brainstorm, or collaborate on new ideas around <strong>LLM and multimodal model vulnerabilities</strong>.
 Just shoot me an email: anaseh (at) umass.edu.
 </div>

 ## News & Updates